 This option is only available at some universities, so always check with the institution!

 As part of the EU, the Netherlands practices different tuition fees for EU/EEA students and non-EU/EEA students.
-On average, tuition fees for EU students are about 2,000 EUR/year, while for non-EU students, they start at 6,000 and can reach 20,000 EUR/year.
+Tuition fees for EU students are between 700 and 2,100 EUR/year, while for non-EU students they start at 6,000 and can reach 20,000 EUR/year.
 Private universities are even more expensive.

 Still, you should be mindful that the cost of studies is influenced by the type of degree and by the subject area.
-For example, Master’s programmes are typically more expensive then Bachelor’s programmes, and can reach even 20,000 EUR/year.
+For example, Master’s programmes are typically more expensive than Bachelor’s programmes, and can reach even 30,000 EUR/year.

 The Netherlands is not the cheapest country in the EU, but the living costs here are not that high either.
-On average you need a minimum budget of 700-800 EUR/month.
+On average, you need a budget of 800–1,200 EUR/month.
 Here are some figures that will give you an overall idea about what you can expect in terms of Dutch living costs:

 Interesting facts about the Netherlands